AsishMandoi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe: A React App

-[Here](https://asishmandoi.github.io/Tic-Tac-Toe-app/) is the link to the publicly deployed version.
-Go on... check it out, tell me how it is.
+[Here](https://asishmandoi.github.io/Tic-Tac-Toe-app/) is the link to the publicly deployed app.

 This is a tic-tac-toe game that: